scrthq/GoogleAppsScriptSheetMQ/README.md

 6. Choose your Google account that owns the Sheet.
 7. Click the `Allow` button to allow this Apps Script project to manage the Message Queue Sheet for you.

-## 3. Enable Sheets API for the Apps Script project
+## 3. Enable the Sheets API for the Apps Script project

 Once you have the Sheet and Apps Script project code set up, you'll need to enable the Sheets API on the Apps Script project from the Google API Console: